 The main objective of the Marcus Wallenberg Prize is to encourage scientific research in the forest based industry by recognizing, encouraging and stimulating pathbreaking scientific achievements.
 Nomination period for the 2023 award is open until 30 April 2022: “Candidate” implies an individual or a group of normally 2-4 individuals who have actively cooperated in research leading to a scientific and/or technological achievement that has had or potentially will have a significant impact on forestry and forest products related industries.
 Any candidate coming to your mind?
 Nominate here!

-In order to disseminate these achievements as much as possible, an online symposium will be held on 11 October 2022, while the Prize will be presented by HM the King of Sweden to Professor Ilkka Kilpeläinen and Professor Herbert Sixta at a ceremony in Stockholm.
+In order to disseminate these achievements as much as possible, an online symposium will be held in October 2022, while the Prize will be presented by HM the King of Sweden to Professor Ilkka Kilpeläinen and Professor Herbert Sixta at a ceremony in Stockholm.
 More information can be found on the Marcus Wallenberg Prize website.

 This award confirms the high profile of the GRETE contributors ensuring the relevance and prospected impact of the project outcomes: congratulations from all the consortium members to Professor Ilkka Kilpeläinen and his team!